TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 OG Ben Braden, New York Jets

-Saw action in the 7-9 Jets' 13-6 win at Buffalo, marking his first appearance of the 2019 season … Braden was released by the Green Bay Packers on Nov.
-7 and was signed by New York on Nov.
+Saw action in the 7-9 Jets' 13-6 win at Buffalo, marking his first appearance of the 2019 season … Was released by the Green Bay Packers Nov.
+7 and was signed by New York Nov.
 13.

 QB Tom Brady, New England Patriots

-Completed 16 of his 29 passes for 221 yards with two touchdowns and a pick in Sunday's 27-24 loss to Miami … Brady connected on 60.8 percent of his passes this season for 4,057 yards, 24 scores and eight interceptions, and also ran for three TDs … His 4,057 yards are the seventh most in the NFL and his 24 touchdowns are tied for 13th.
-Brady's 88.0 passer rating also stands at 19th in the league.
+Completed 16 of 29 passes for 221 yards with two touchdowns and a pick in 12-4 New England's 27-24 loss to Miami … Connected on 60.8 percent of his passes this season for 4,057 yards with 24 scores and eight interceptions, and also ran for three touchdowns … Ranks seventh in the NFL in passing yards, tied for 13th scoring tosses and 19th in passer rating (88.0).

 "If you ever find yourself in a game with friends where you’re trying to stump one another with sports trivia, file this one away: Tom Brady’s 540th touchdown pass, the one that moved him past former all-time record holder Peyton Manning but into second place behind Drew Brees, went to a linebacker named Elandon Roberts," Shalise Manza Young of Yahoo Sports wrote on Sunday.
 "That’s a true statement.